Updated April 15, 2023

 Do you know what the best secret of selling anything is?
-It’s to make sure that people know what they will get because of the selling.
+It’s to ensure that people know what they will get because of the selling.

 Let’s get specific.
 In copywriting, those copywriters sell the most who know how to convey what’s in it for the customers.
-So to gain the Workplace cooperation of others you need to articulate what they will get when they will cooperate with you.
+So to gain the Workplace cooperation of others, you need to articulate what they will get when they cooperate with you.

 So you need to write down everything in detail about what their Workplace cooperation will offer them.
 Will it give them more compensation?
 Will it add value to their career?
 Do they enhance their competence?
 Would they improve their possibility of a promotion?